liamaxelrod/DIT356-User-Management/README.md

 ## Visuals

-This diagram shows the interaction and purpose of thi component
+This diagram shows the interaction and purpose of this component.

 ![Diagram](./img/auth_diagram.jpg "Diagram")